Partial Wave Analysis of $e^{+}e^{-} \rightarrow \pi^{+}\pi^{-}J/\psi$ and Cross Section Measurement of $e^{+}e^{-} \rightarrow \pi^{\pm}Z_{c}(3900)^{\mp}$ from 4.1271 to 4.3583 GeV: Amplitude construction and the PWA result

-The sub processes, including $Z_{c}(3900)^{\pm}$, $f_{0}(500)$, $f_{0}(1370)$, and $f_{2}(1270)$, are parameterized with constant-width relativistic BW functions.
+The subprocesses, including $Z_{c}(3900)^{\pm}$, $f_{0}(500)$, $f_{0}(1370)$, and $f_{2}(1270)$, are parametrized with constant-width relativistic BW functions.
 The $f_{0}(980)$ is described by a Flatt\'{e} formula with parameters taken from Ref.~\cite{BES:2004twe}.
-The energy-dependent width of the $f_{0}(500)$ is parameterized as $\sqrt{1-\frac{4m_{\pi}^{2}}{s}}\Gamma$~\cite{BESIII:2017bua, Ablikim:2020pzw}.
-The resonant parameters of these well-known mesons are taken from the world averaged values(Particle Data Group, PDG)~\cite{PDG}.
-We also use the K-matrix method~\cite{Peters:2004qw} to parameterize $\PPS$, and its parameters are fixed to the values obtained from the scattering experiments~\cite{BaBar:2008inr, Anisovich:2002ij}.
-The relative magnitudes and phases of the individual sub processes are determined by performing an unbinned extended maximum likelihood fit at each energy point.
+The energy-dependent width of the $f_{0}(500)$ is parametrized as $\sqrt{1-\frac{4m_{\pi}^{2}}{s}}\Gamma$~\cite{BESIII:2017bua, Ablikim:2020pzw}.
+The resonant parameters of these well-known mesons are taken from the world averaged values (Particle Data Group, PDG)~\cite{PDG}.
+We also use the K-matrix method~\cite{Peters:2004qw} to parametrize $\PPS$, where its parameters are fixed to the values obtained from the scattering experiments~\cite{BaBar:2008inr, Anisovich:2002ij}.
+The relative magnitudes and phases of the individual subprocesses are determined by performing an unbinned extended maximum likelihood (EML) fit at each energy point.
 The likelihood function is